This post may contain affiliate links. Please read disclosure. Thank you for your support.

 21 Steps

-Tasty menu of appetizer-portion dishes with a funky, relaxed atmosphere.
-21Steps offers a children’s menu, with some added goodies like ribs and steak & mashed potatoes.
-A lounge-like “Attic” is upstairs for drinks and quieter meals.
+You’ll find a tasty menu of appetizer-sized dishes with a funky, relaxed atmosphere at 21Steps.
+There’s also a children’s menu, with some added goodies like ribs and steak & mashed potatoes.
+A lounge-like “Attic” is available upstairs for drinks and quieter meals.

 Need a room for the night?
 Check out our hotel guide to Whistler Village